snap-one/docs-driverworks-proxyprotocol/source/includes/40.6_Camera_Proxy_Extras_Interface_Library/_12-EXTRASTEXTFIELD.md

 ### Overview

-This class represents apstraction of the Extras Text Field object.
+This class represents abstraction of the Extras Text Field object.
 The class interface provides following cations:

 - Initialization of an Extras Text Field object
 - Setting Extras Text Field object parameters, text field mode and value